tailhook/lithos/docs/container_config.rst

 .. opt:: stdout-stderr-file

     This redirects both stdout and stderr to a file.
-The path must be absolute and is opened outside of the container (so depending on ``volumes`` may be both visible or non-visible from the container itself)
+The path is opened inside the container.
+So must reside on one of the mounted writeable :ref:`volumes`.
+Probably you want :volume:`Persistent` volume.
+    While it can be on :volume:`Tmpfs` or :volume:`Statedir` the applicability of such thing is very limited.

 .. opt:: restart-process-only